SonarSystems/C---Programming-Tutorial-3---Console-Out/README.md

-C---Programming-Tutorial-3---Console-Out
+C++ Programming Tutorial 3 - Console Out
 ========================================

-Code for the following video tutorial
+Code for the following video tutorial http://youtu.be/hhmAApfUOhQ